ahwelgemoed/dnjGraph/README.md

 ### Repos for [Season 1](https://github.com/ahwelgemoed/dnj) and [Season 2](https://github.com/ahwelgemoed/dnjRN)

-_All Desing And Code was done by me_
+_All Design and Code was done by me_